Youth unemployment in Spain: Causes

-Among the general causes of why young people experience higher unemployment rates than their seniors is the fact that they generally have less work experience, less knowledge about how to find a job and fewer contacts to get jobs.
-Furthermore, some young people do not have the exact skills that some jobs require of them, resulting in a difficult transition from school to the workforce.
+Among the general reasons of why young people experience higher unemployment rates than seniors, is the fact that they generally have less work experience, less knowledge about how to find a job and fewer contacts to get jobs.
+In addition, some young people do not have the exact skills that some jobs require of them, resulting in a difficult transition from school to the workforce.

 However, there are some labor practices, especially in Europe, which specifically contribute to the problem of youth unemployment in the long term.
-Young people are more likely to work under temporary contracts.
-The benefit for companies to use such contracts is that they do not have to follow regulations that make it hard to fire full time workers.
-About one third of young people employed in advanced economies had temporary employment contracts before the 2008 financial crisis.
-Half of the young people employed in Spain were using temporary contracts before the crisis and were among the first workers to be fired.
-This had the double effect of not only leaving young people out of work, but also leaving them without some of the social benefits their jobs provided.
+Young people are more likely to work under temporary contracts than older people.
+The benefit for companies to use such contracts is that they do not have to follow regulations that make it hard to dismiss full-time workers.
+About one-third of young people employed in advanced economies had temporary employment contracts before the 2008 financial crisis.
+Half of the youth employed in Spain were using temporary contracts before the crisis and were among the first workers to lose their jobs.
+This had the additional effect of not only leaving young people out of work; but also leaving them without some of the social benefits their jobs provided.

 Other causes of the high rate of youth unemployment include leaving school early and the mismatch of supply and demand between work and education level.

-Spain suffers from a high rate of school drop outs, which is the percentage of the population between 18 and 24 years old who has not completed secondary education and who has not taken part in any technical training.
-From 2005 to 2010, Spain recorded a dropout rate of 30.6%; Only Malta (38.0%) and Portugal (34.3%) had higher rates among European Union members.
-In Spain, there is more concern not just for the number of dropouts, but for the fact that the rate persists and has shown little to do with the economy over the past 15 years.
+Spain suffers from a high rate of school drop outs, which is the percentage of the population between 18-24 years old who has not completed secondary education and who has not taken part in any technical training.
+From 2005-10, Spain recorded a dropout rate of 30.6%; Only Malta (38.0%) and Portugal (34.3%) had higher rates within European Union.
+In Spain, there is greater concern not just for the number of dropouts, but for the fact that the rate persists and has shown little to do with the economy over the past fifteen years.